ktor-doc-jp/ktor-doc-jp/pages/quickstart/maven.md

                 </configuration>
 ```

-### Choose your host and configure it
+### Choose your engine and configure it

 Ktor can run in many environments, such as Netty, Jetty or any Application Server such as Tomcat.
 This example shows how to configure Ktor with Netty.
-For other hosts see [artifacts](artifacts.html) for list of
+For other engines see [artifacts](artifacts.html) for list of
 available modules.

 We will add a dependency for `ktor-server-netty` using the ktor_version property we created.